 How-to Plant Seeds Directly in the Garden:

-• Start with a weed free spot.
+• Start with a weed-free spot.
 Right before planting your seeds disturb the top 1″-2″ of soil to eliminate any in-progress weed germination.
-This gives your flower seeds the same chance to grow as the weed seeds that live in all soil.
+This gives your flower seeds the same chance to grow like the weed seeds that live in all soil.

 • For small seeds, pick up several between your fingers and sprinkle in the bottom of the trough.
 Larger seeds can be spaced every 3-4″.
 Cover the seeds according to directions, firming in with a light touch of your hand.